The World’s Greatest Jump Jockey ‘How To Achieve Success & Stay At The Top’

 Sir Anthony McCoy OBE is the world’s greatest jump jockey.
 He dominated his sport for over two decades, making him one of the UK’s highest-profile sporting talents.
 The 45-year old spent his career setting records that will not be broken in our lifetimes – a tribute to his stamina, endurance, motivation, and dedication to the world of sport.

 Sir Anthony, also known as “AP”, is the only sportsman of his kind to have been awarded ‘BBC Sports Personality of the Year’ in 2010, to receive the ‘Lifetime Achievement Award’ at SPOTY in 2015 & ‘BT’s Outstanding Contribution to Sport Award’.

 Northern Ireland’s Sir Anthony ended a truly phenomenal career in 2015 as Champion Jockey for the 20th consecutive year, recording 4348 wins (which includes the 2010 Grand National, the prestigious Cheltenham Gold Cup, Champion Hurdle, Queen Mother Champion Chase & King George VI Chase).
-He spent his career setting records which will not be broken in our lifetime -a tribute to his stamina, endurance, motivation and dedication to the world of sport.
+He spent his career setting records that will not be broken in our lifetime -a tribute to his stamina, endurance, motivation, and dedication to the world of sport.

 He has swapped the whip for the microphone, becoming a very popular presenter for Channel 4 Racing.
-Sir Anthony is an exclusive columnist for The Times newspaper, he is President of the Professional Jockey’s Association, a Trustee for the Sir Peter O’Sullevan Charitable Trust and a Global Ambassador for Laureus, Albert Bartlett and William Hill.
+Sir Anthony is an exclusive columnist for The Times newspaper, he is President of the Professional Jockey’s Association, a Trustee for the Sir Peter O’Sullevan Charitable Trust, and a Global Ambassador for Laureus, Albert Bartlett, and William Hill.

 A documentary-style film about Sir Anthony topped the iTunes film chart, having been shown in over 200 cinemas across the UK and Ireland.
-“Being AP” has premiered at the Toronto Film Festival, in Dublin and in London.
+“Being AP” has premiered at the Toronto Film Festival, in Dublin, and in London.

 He has also written autobiographies such as “Winner: My Racing Life” and a fictional book “Taking the Fall”.